fortigate3600/KeyL/README.md

    `cd KeyL`

 3. **Set Your Telegram Token**
-   Open `config.py` and insert your Telegram bot token.
+   Go on telegram, get a bot and put its token in `config.py` \
+   Then create a channel called "@channelName" and put it `config.py` as well \
-   > If you’re unsure how to get one, it's easy stuff just ask ChatGPT.
+   > If you’re unsure how to do it, it's trivial stuff just ask ChatGPT.

-4. **Customize Logger Behavior (Optional)**
+5. **Customize Logger Behavior (Optional)**
-   If you're geek enough you can configure the logger by modifying flags inside `KeyL.py`.
+   If you're geek enough you can configure the logger by modifying flags inside `KeyL.py`. \
+   Be aware that I configure the software with an italian layout and every keyboard is slighly different (even with the same layout), so could be that there some typo.

-5. `ifconfig` to get yout ip, it is gonna be usefull later
+7. execute `ifconfig` to get yout ip, it is gonna be usefull later

-6. `pyinstaller --onefile --name mykeyl KeyL.py`
+8. `pyinstaller --onefile --name mykeyl KeyL.py`
    > if you don't have it `pip3 install pyinstaller` \
     try again `pyinstaller --onefile --name mykeyl KeyL.py`